apache/activemq-artemis/docs/user-manual/en/clusters.md

 #### Defining Discovery Groups on the Server

-For cluster connections, discovery groups are defined in the server side configuration file `activemq-configuration.xml`.
+For cluster connections, discovery groups are defined in the server side configuration file `broker.xml`.
 All discovery groups must be defined inside a `discovery-groups` element.
 There can be many discovery groups defined by Apache ActiveMQ Artemis server.
 Let's look at an example: